 - How funds have been received (eg. cash, cheque).

-A thank you letter will be issued to the donor or fundraiser within 14 working days of receipt of funds, unless the individual has expressly asked not to be contacted or full details (i.e. address) have not been given to LPUK, meaning sending a letter is not possible.
+- A thank you letter will be issued to the donor or fundraiser within 14 working days of receipt of funds, unless the individual has expressly asked not to be contacted or full details (i.e. address) have not been given to LPUK, meaning sending a letter is not possible.

-Members are encouraged to undertake their own local fundraising activities, provided these are registered in advance (see section 4).
+- Members are encouraged to undertake their own local fundraising activities, provided these are registered in advance (see above).